Michelle Visage: Theater

 Visage performed in her West End debut as "Miss Hedge" in Everybody's Talking About Jamie between October 18, 2018, and January 26, 2019.

 She played Morticia in the West End premiere of The Addams Family in concert opposite Ramin Karimloo as Gomez in February 2024.

 Personal life

 In her early years, Visage had anorexia, which she says began when she was around 13 years old and continued into her adult life.
 Visage is vegan.

-She lives in California with her husband, David Case, who she has been with for 28 years, and her two children.
+She lives in California with her husband, David Allen Case, whom she married in 1997, and her two children.
 On November 10, 2015, she published her first book, The Diva Rules.

 On What's the Tee?, her podcast with RuPaul, Visage said that as an adult, she has had sex with men and women.
 "I've been with women; I've had sex with women...
 But I realized I never wanted to have a relationship [with them]."

 In April 2019, Visage revealed she had Hashimoto's disease, and so had her breast implants removed.